 In addition to a variety of student exchange programmes, international master’s degree programmes in English are offered in six fields of study, making the university an international study environment.

-An MA in English Philology offers the student a solid command of English and an understanding of the languages, literature and culture of the Anglophone world.
+An MA in English Philology offers the student a solid command of English and an understanding of the languages, literature and culture of the anglophone world.
 On the Master’s level, students move towards more theoretical courses and research; more options also become available, allowing students to concentrate on topics that they find particularly interesting.
-The students write a master’s thesis on a topic of their choice and spend a period of time in an Anglophone country.
+The students write a master’s thesis on a topic of their choice and may spend a period of time in an anglophone country.
 The second phase of the pedagogical studies is an essential part of the Master’s degree.
-After completing a Candidate’s and a Master’s degree in English Philology from the English teacher line, the student will have general qualifications for teaching English in Finland and possibly for some other subjects depending on the scope and nature of the studies.
+After completing a Bachelor’s and a Master’s degree in English Philology from the English teacher line, the student will have general qualifications for teaching English in Finland and possibly for some other subjects depending on the scope and nature of the studies.
 In addition to teaching positions, many graduates may also work in companies or other fields as technical writers, translators, journalists, researchers, planning officers, educators and administrators.

 Master's degree: Major subject English Philology, English subject teacher education (120 ECTS credits)